Apagafuegos/Synapse/README.md

-# LogLens
+# Synapse

 **AI-Powered Log Analysis Platform**

-LogLens is an intelligent log analysis platform that leverages multiple AI providers to deliver automated insights, pattern detection, anomaly identification, and actionable recommendations from your log files.
-With a modern web interface and powerful CLI, LogLens transforms complex log data into understandable analysis.
+Synapse is an intelligent log analysis platform that leverages multiple AI providers to deliver automated insights, pattern detection, anomaly identification, and actionable recommendations from your log files.
+With a modern web interface and powerful CLI, Synapse transforms complex log data into understandable analysis.

 ---